New York City just got a little more magical with Harry Potter: The Exhibition at Discovery Times Square.

 Pictured above, from Harry Potter and the Prisoner of Azkaban costumes and props from the office of Remus Lupin including the cabinet that housed the boggart.

-Picture below, from Harry Potter and the Order of the Phoenix costumes and props from the office of Dolores Umbridge.
+Pictured below, from Harry Potter and the Order of the Phoenix costumes and props from the office of Dolores Umbridge.

 Pictured above, costumes, props and a recreation of the cabin of Rebeus Hagrid.